yuriipalam/bruteforce-script/README.md

     counter = 0
 ```

-To send request the application requires some variables from the page source.
+To send request the application requires some data from the page source.
 Use BeautifulSoup library to parse the webpage
 ```
 data = {
     'login': login,